morel-g/morel-g.github.io/_posts/2024-03-25-diffusion-models-from-an-equilibrium-perspective.md

 **Figure 6:** *Training and sampling algorithms for diffusion models.*

 And that's it we can now train and sample from diffusion models.
-Below are some examples of the sampling procedure for some 2d distributions both in the deterministic and stochastic cases.
+Below are some examples of the sampling procedure for some 2d toy distributions both in the deterministic and stochastic cases.

 <div style="display: flex; flex-direction: row;">
     <img src="/assets/images/diffusion/moons_euler.gif" style="width: 50%;" />